 Meanwhile, inpatient treatment options involve staying at the rehab center day and night.
 This is the most intensive option, so it is often chosen by people who are struggling to stay sober.
 Like outpatient treatment, inpatient treatment includes physical therapy, dual diagnosis treatment or co-occurring disorders treatment, and other programs.
 The length of the program depends on your personal needs.

 What Are the 5 Components of Rehabilitation?

 Even if you detox from drugs and alcohol, you still need additional treatment if you want to remain sober.
-Traumatic experiences, mental disorders and co-occurring illnesses can fuel an addiction.
+Traumatic experiences, mental health disorders, and co-occurring illnesses can fuel an addiction.
 Because of this, you need additional treatment programs to support your long-term recovery.
 At a Singer Island drug rehab center, you can get help through the five components of a good treatment program offered by the treatment facility.

 - Diagnostic testing: A good treatment center will include diagnostic testing.
 Other than understanding your substance abuse problem, testing can also help you discover co-occurring illnesses.
 If you have any mental disorders, getting the correct treatment will help your long-term sobriety.

 - Personalized treatment: Each person is different, so they require unique treatment plans.
 One of the key components of a successful rehab is personalized treatment options.
 To do this, the rehab starts by conducting a thorough assessment of the client’s needs.